Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 ## INCOMING CHANGES - I cant do it all tonigt and the readme will be updated last, I am uploading the new files structure and files so you can follow along.
 Nearly everything has moved to its final home.
-Currently the init_eAI.c has a small issue with DeerIsle so the default partols have been commented out until I can fix them.
 The drop and go setup should work still with the new package, I just tested a new server to be sure but I only ran it once.
 Hope I can get everything else up to date by tomorrow evening at the latest.

 ## DROP AND GO SETUP
 This is a simple install to get AI Patrols up and running on your servers map.
 Thanks to truedolphin